A Girl Scouts troop offers hope and 'sisters for life' for migrant children

 This is the meeting point for a Girl Scouts troop, in partnership with New York City Health and Hospitals.

 One by one, the scouts start trickling in.
-They're ages are Kindergarden through 12.
+Their ages are kindergarden through 12.

 They all are recently-arrived migrant children from Latin America, whose families are seeking asylum.